 Though you may not have put a name on it, we have all witnessed tactical masturbation.
-Like the more traditional form of self-gratification, tactical masturbation might be enjoyable, or a good way to pass a short amount of time, but in the end it has little practical application.
+Like the more traditional form of self-gratification, tactical masturbation might be enjoyable.
+It might also be a good way to pass a short amount of time, but in the end, it has little practical application.

 I would shun flashy trick-shooting — grandstand play — as I would poison. – Wyatt Earp